feimvnc/ai-solution-prototypes/nano/local-llamacpp-cli/README.md

 ## Getting Started

 This helps setup a running vicuna chat program in local MacOS Intel CPU.

+## CPU, RAM, Nvidia GPU, Internet, OpenAI
+The programs tested on following hardware.
+When asked AI to answer questions, you will hear machine fans play noises, this is normal because AI is working hard to compute and find best answers for you.

+MacBookPro: 2018
-# macOS Monterey Version: 12.4
+macOS Monterey Version: 12.4
+CPU: 6 cores  (No Nvidia GPU)
+RAM: 32 GB

+Nvidia GPU (cuda), Internet, OpenAI are not required.

-# uname -a
+## uname -a
 Darwin user-2.local 21.5.0 Darwin Kernel Version 21.5.0: Tue Apr 26 21:08:22 PDT 2022;
 root:xnu-8020.121.3~4/RELEASE_X86_64 x86_64